 After assets are frozen, the party who has successfully done so must start litigation or arbitration proceedings on the merits within the period ordered by the court, unless court proceedings have been already initiated.
 If the claim is eventually rejected, the party who sought the attachment is liable for any damage caused by the attachment.
 However, if the claimant succeeds and obtains a final and enforceable judgment, then the pre-judgment attachment becomes an executory attachment, allowing the plaintiff to execute its claim against the assets of the defendant.

-As of January 2017, a European cross-border pre-judgment attachment can also be used, based on the European account preservation order (EAPO).6 The EAPO allows a creditor located in an EU Member State to attach the funds of its debtor in a bank account located in another Member State by using leave provided by the courts of the Member State that will have jurisdiction to rule on proceedings on the merits.
-To protect the debtor, the court can require the creditor to provide security.
-An EAPO can be executed within the EU without any special procedure or declaration of enforceability.
+As of January 2017, a European cross-border pre-judgment attachment can also be used, based on the European account preservation order (EAPO).2 An EAPO can be executed within the EU without any special procedure or declaration of enforceability.

-Inquiry proceedings are an effective, quick and relatively inexpensive tool for shareholders to address perceived mismanagement in a Dutch company (either a private limited or public limited liability company – a BV or NV).
+Inquiry proceedings are an effective, quick and relatively inexpensive tool for shareholders to address perceived mismanagement in a Dutch company.
 Proceedings are frequently looked to by shareholder activists who seek to influence the policy of a listed company.
-It is also typically the venue where takeover battles are adjudicated, especially since Dutch companies can deploy various protective measures against hostile takeovers, which can be scrutinised by the Enterprise Chamber of the Amsterdam Court of Appeal.
-The right of inquiry entitles shareholders (provided they meet statutory threshold requirements) to request the Enterprise Chamber to investigate the affairs of a Dutch company.
-The court will order an investigation if there are well-founded reasons to doubt the correctness of the policy or course of action of a company (e.g., not respecting shareholders' legal rights, conflicts of interest, deadlock situations, inadequate or incorrect provision of information).
+It is also typically the venue where takeover battles are adjudicated.
+The right of inquiry entitles shareholders (provided they meet statutory threshold requirements) to request the Enterprise Chamber of the Amsterdam Court of Appeal to investigate the affairs of a Dutch company.
+The Court will order an investigation if there are well-founded reasons to doubt the correctness of the policy or course of action of a company.
 The Enterprise Chamber can also order immediate temporary measures (e.g., a prohibition on taking certain actions, the suspension of directors, the appointment of a temporary director or supervisory director with exceptional powers, suspension of a corporate resolution, suspension of voting powers, change of authorities of the company's bodies or transfer of shares).
-Immediate relief requests are popular and may be very effective, and the court often handles them before the inquiry request itself.
-If the court has ordered an investigation and the investigators' report has been made, shareholders can request the Enterprise Chamber to determine that mismanagement has taken place and request definitive measures (e.g., dismissal of directors, suspension or annulment of a corporate resolution).
+Immediate relief requests are popular and may be very effective, and the Court often handles them before the inquiry request itself.
+If the Court has ordered an investigation and the investigators' report has been made, shareholders can request the Enterprise Chamber to determine that mismanagement has taken place and request definitive measures (e.g., dismissal of directors, suspension or annulment of a corporate resolution).
 The Enterprise Chamber does not deal with the liability of directors against the company or against shareholders.
 If mismanagement is established, shareholders usually file a civil liability claim in the district court to seek to obtain damages.

 iii Class actions

-The Collective Damages Act also introduces an obligation for the parties to try to negotiate a settlement agreement once the exclusive representative has been appointed.
-The Act allows a court to declare a judgment awarding, or to deny collective relief, binding on all prejudiced parties.
+The court will stay the proceedings to give the exclusive representative and defendant the opportunity to settle the matter.
+If the parties reach a settlement, they are obliged to submit the settlement agreement to the court to have it declared binding.
 The judgment can be declared binding for Dutch residents, unless they opt out, and for non-Dutch residents, if they opt in.
 In addition to the opt-in requirement, non-Dutch residents should have a substantive connection to the Dutch jurisdiction to be part of the proceedings.

-In class action proceedings, the common basis for jurisdiction is typically the domicile of the defendant, or the place where the harmful event occurred.
-The Petrobras and Steinhoff cases show how the Netherlands can be used as a venue for cross-border class actions by including Dutch companies as defendants or co-defendants.9 This is significant, as many multinationals use Dutch companies as holding or finance companies within their group, thus creating potential class action jurisdiction in the Netherlands.
-The judgments further illustrate how Dutch courts are willing to take on cases even when similar proceedings are pending in other jurisdictions.
+In collective action proceedings, the common basis for jurisdiction is typically the domicile of the defendant, or the place where the harmful event occurred.
+The Netherlands is a relatively liberal jurisdiction for allowing international collective actions in Dutch courts.
+Typically, a Dutch (holding) company as co-defendant is sufficient to create jurisdiction, as is illustrated by the Petrobas and Steinhoff cases.9 That the Netherlands is frequently used as a venue is further illustrated by the more recent Car Claim, LIBOR and Facebook judgments.10 These cases, too, illustrate how the Netherlands can be used as a venue for cross-border class actions by including Dutch companies as defendants or co-defendants.
+This is significant, as many multinationals use Dutch companies as holding or finance companies within their group, thus creating potential class action jurisdiction in the Netherlands.

-Mass claim settlements are settlements between a foundation (not an individual claimant) representing persons who suffered a loss (akin to a class) and a party that allegedly caused damage, who agrees to compensate the class.
+In addition to collective actions, the Netherlands also offers a mechanism for settling collective cases if needed on a global scale.
+Collective settlements are settlements between a claim organisation representing interested parties, and the party that allegedly caused damage who agrees to compensate the class.
 Prior court litigation is not a prerequisite for such a settlement.
-At the joint request of the parties to a settlement agreement, the Amsterdam Court of Appeal can declare the settlement binding on all potential claimants who have not opted out.
-The agreement must be concluded between potentially liable parties and one or more foundations or associations representing groups of persons for whose benefit the settlement agreement was concluded (interested persons).
-The court will test, among other factors, the reasonableness of the settlement; whether the foundation or association adequately represents the interested persons; and whether the interested persons were properly notified and thus have had an opportunity to object and to opt out.
-If the court declares the settlement agreement binding, the agreement binds all persons covered by its terms unless they have opted out within a certain period after the binding declaration.
+At the joint request of the parties to a settlement agreement, the Amsterdam Court of Appeal can declare the settlement binding on all interested parties, unless they have opted out.
 The opt-out period is determined by the court, but is at least three months.
-Case law shows that the court, when deciding whether to declare a settlement binding, looks to the rules promulgated in the Claim Code, which is a self-regulation initiative that aims to improve both class settlement proceedings and the governance structure of the entities acting for plaintiffs.
+The court will test, among other things, the reasonableness of the settlement; whether the claim organisation adequately represents the interested parties; and if the interested parties were properly notified and thus have had an opportunity to object and to opt out.
+Case law shows that in recent years the courts have thereby given increasing weight to the rules in the Claim Code, which is a code of conduct for claim organisations.